Perry and Murray State host SE Louisiana - WTOP News

 Murray, Kentucky; Saturday, 4 p.m.
 EST

-BOTTOM LINE: Murray State hosts the SE Louisiana Lions after Rob Perry scored 21 points in Murray State’s 85-81 loss to the Mississippi State Bulldogs.
+BOTTOM LINE: Murray State takes on the SE Louisiana Lions after Rob Perry scored 21 points in Murray State’s 85-81 loss to the Mississippi State Bulldogs.

-The Racers have gone 3-1 in home games.
-Murray State averages 9.4 turnovers per game and is 0-3 when it turns the ball over less than its opponents.
+The Racers are 3-1 in home games.
+Murray State ranks eighth in the MVC with 13.4 assists per game led by Jacobi Wood averaging 4.4.

-The Lions are 0-6 on the road.
-SE Louisiana allows 77.2 points to opponents and has been outscored by 8.5 points per game.
+The Lions are 0-6 in road games.
+SE Louisiana ranks seventh in the Southland with 9.4 offensive rebounds per game led by Brody Rowbury averaging 1.6.

-Murray State’s average of 7.8 made 3-pointers per game is 1.0 fewer made shot on average than the 8.8 per game SE Louisiana gives up.
-SE Louisiana averages 6.8 made 3-pointers per game this season, the same that Murray State gives up.
+Murray State’s average of 7.8 made 3-pointers per game is 1.0 fewer made shot on average than the 8.8 per game SE Louisiana allows.
+SE Louisiana averages 6.8 made 3-pointers per game this season, the same that Murray State allows.

-TOP PERFORMERS: Perry is scoring 15.7 points per game and averaging 5.1 rebounds for the Racers.
-Jacobi Wood is averaging 2.3 made 3-pointers for Murray State.
+TOP PERFORMERS: Wood averages 2.3 made 3-pointers per game for the Racers, scoring 14.0 points while shooting 45.7% from beyond the arc.
+Perry is shooting 43.9% and averaging 15.7 points for Murray State.

-Roger McFarlane is shooting 39.3% and averaging 13.2 points for the Lions.
-Nick Caldwell is averaging 12.5 points for SE Louisiana.
+Roger McFarlane is scoring 13.2 points per game and averaging 5.8 rebounds for the Lions.
+Nick Caldwell is averaging 12.5 points and 5.2 rebounds for SE Louisiana.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.